Investors shed safe-haven German Bunds as ECB fortifies the euro zone

-Safe-haven German government bonds sold off for a second day on Friday, with yields reaching their highest levels in months, after the European Central Bank's support for the euro helped boost sentiment towards the euro zone.
+Safe-haven German government bonds sold off for a second day on Friday, with yields reaching their highest levels in months after the European Central Bank's support for the eurozone helped boost sentiment towards the region.

 Southern European borrowing costs fell further and the gap between long-dated Italian and German bond yields shrunk to its narrowest since the first coronavirus-related market rout in late March.
 The ECB approved a bigger-than-expected expansion of its stimulus package on Thursday to prop up an economy plunged by the coronavirus pandemic into its worst recession since World War Two.

-Long-dated German government bond yields rose six basis points to 0.24%, its highest level since January.
+Long-dated 30-year German government bond yields rose six basis points to 0.24%, the highest level since January.
 The bonds were trading at a negative yield just 10 days ago.
-"Yesterday, Christine (Lagarde) fired yet another bazooka - almost doubling the size of the purchase programme.
+"Yesterday, Christine (Lagarde) fired yet another bazooka - almost doubling the size of the purchase program.
 That means a lot of support for Italy," said Gregory Perdon, co-chief investment officer at Arbuthnot Latham.

-Italy's benchmark 10-year bond yields were at 1.42% on Friday, close to Thursday's two-month low and half what they were in mid-March, at the height of the worries around the spread of the novel coronavirus.
-Greek and Cypriot 10-year yields were also close to their lowest levels since March.
+Italy's benchmark 10-year bond yields were at 1.42% on Friday, close to Thursday's two-month low and half of mid-March's level when worries around the spread of the novel coronavirus were at their most elevated.
+Greek 10-year yields were also at their lowest levels since March at 1.35%.

-Employment data from the United States is due later on Friday, and Chatwell at Mizuho said that an improvement on last month's dire numbers could further support sentiment.
+Employment data from the United States, meanwhile, showed over 2.5 million jobs being added, an improvement from a dire figure the month before, and adding to the positive sentiment.

 - READ MORE ON: